Toronto housing market

 Another client of Morgix, an investor with multiple rental properties, found herself at a crossroads.
 She had benefited from low mortgage rates to expand her portfolio, but the impending renewals at higher rates threatened her profitability.
 We had in-depth discussions about the current market conditions and the potential benefits of selling versus holding on to the properties.

-We looked at market data, rental income projections, and future rate forecasts.
 Ultimately, she decided to sell one of her properties to reduce her overall debt and improve cash flow on her remaining investments.
 This decision wasn’t easy, but having a clear picture of her financial situation and understanding market trends helped her make an informed choice.

 The Condominium Market: A Case Study